Navigating NICE NG12 and PCRMP guidelines on PSA testing

 Two distinct sets of national guidance exist which set out recommendations on the PSA blood test.
 NICE guidelines describe PSA testing in symptomatic men (where possible symptoms of prostate cancer are present).

-Both guidelines recommend men are counselled on benefits and harms to help them choose whether or not to have a PSA blood test.
+Both guidelines recommend men are counselled on benefits and harms of the PSA test to help them choose whether or not to have a the test.
+Under the PCRMP guidance, men who decide to have a PSA test based on recieving balanced information can do so for free on the NHS.

 When to use this resource